Listen to this post with Alexa!

 Central Austin provides arguably the best nightlife in the city, with one major thoroughfare at the center of it all: infamous 6th Street.
-This seven-block stretch between Congress and I-35 is often affectionately referred to as “Dirty Sixth” by locals for its extensive array of bars and clubs.
+This seven-block stretch between Congress and I-35 is often referred to as “Dirty Sixth” by locals for its extensive array of bars and clubs (among other reasons).
 If you’re of a mind to par-tay, then Sixth Street should be your first stop.
 Other iconic city streets include: the Red River District (live music), the Drag/Guadalupe St (general randomness), the Warehouse District (upscale fun), and SoCo/South Congress (a little bit of everything).

 6th Street: Website.